Out of the Darkness (Retrospective: 1994–1999)

-Out of the Darkness (Retrospective: 1994–1999) is a retrospective album by Midnight Syndicate, released July 4, 2006, by Entity Productions.
+Out of the Darkness is a retrospective album by Midnight Syndicate, released July 4, 2006, by Entity Productions.
 The album features re-recorded and re-mastered tracks from the band's early years (1994-1999).
 The 24 tracks on the album include 4 previously unreleased songs.

 Album information and release

 In a 2006 interview, composer, Edward Douglas referred to the album's material "what we consider our best horror-genre material from the early years."
 Composer, Gavin Goszka added: We looked at this (album) as an opportunity to breathe new life into the material.
 We attempted to maintain as much of the sound and character of the original versions while still making minor changes to the arrangements and performances to bring them closer to what we originally envisioned.
 The majority of the songs are from the band's Midnight Syndicate, Born of the Night, and Realm of Shadows albums with additional tracks from Edward Douglas' early film scores and a previously unreleased track by Gavin entitled, Prisoner of Time.
 The album artwork was created by fantasy artist, Rob Alexander.

 The album was released through Entity Productions and self-distributed through Halloween retailers like Spirit Halloween, counterculture retailers like Hot Topic and Spencer Gifts, costume shops, and hobby shops.